djma777/100-days-of-code/log.md

 - ok, so I got `jwt.sign()` working...
 I wrapped it in a promise because initially I was having problem using the asynchronous way, so after a few hours I reviewed how to to write a `Promise` constructor and voila, it worked.

 ---

+## Day 82: June 21, 2020.

+### **Today's Progress**

+- Happy Fathers' Day!
+- refactored some code, jwt seems to working

+### **Thoughts**

+- It's fathers' day yey!
+I haven't seen my daughter for 6 1/2 years of her life and she's 7 years old... but I believe that God has a greater plan that I cannot fathom, I trust His will, and I will keep on keepin' on!
+- I refactored some of my express server code to use middlewares instead of helper functions, I gotta say it looks a lot better now.
+- I still have a bit of confusing as to when and when not to use async functions.
+At the moment I just think that I want to use it almost everywhere to avoid blocking, or something like that.
+- After getting the `/signup` to seem to work with the jwt, I started looking into my client side app, well there's zero work in there just a starter CRA app. very quickly I find myself studying Formik, and this is actually exactly why I wanted to start the client app now. progress in the server gradually and then also the client.
+That way I think I'm learning Full Stack Development.
+Nice!

+---